 tangy like the burst of a young tangerine

 Do not hurry yourself worrying about facts; take fiction, for example–

-She’s just truth not yet sent by God’s fax and its editions are ample.
+she’s just truth not yet sent by God’s fax and her editions are ample.

 Do not speak that which is wrong, but know that

 the world will do this: right will be framed as wrong and wrong as right,

 but this shouldn’t affect our fandom for the inky night,